cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Authorize-a-Payment-With-Payer-Authentication.md

 | custom.fields.isv_cardinalReferenceId     | Cardinal Reference Id for 3DS              | See notes | This is the `referenceId` parameter obtained from the Payer Authentication SetUp call and passed into the request object for Enrolment Check             |
 | custom.fields.isv_requestJwt              | Request JWT for payer auth enrolment check | See notes | This is the `accessToken` parameter obtained from the Payer Authentication SetUp call and passed into the request object for Enrolment Check             |

-9. Wait for the event to return back the following fields
+9. Wait for the event to return back the following fields, verify the following fields from update response

    authenticationTransactionId